 Collision and comprehensive insurance pay to repair damage to your own vehicle, no matter who caused it.
 They are different from liability insurance, which pays others' medical bills and property damage if you cause a car accident.
+Comprehensive insurance is often sold as a paokage with collision coverage.

-Comprehensive insurance also covers car theft.
+Comprehensive insurance covers damage to your car from:

-Who needs collision and comprehensive insurance?
+Do you need collision and comprehensive insurance?

 Collision and comprehensive are optional, meaning you're not required to purchase them by state law.
 If you're leasing or financing your car, your leasor or bank may require you to carry collision and comprehensive insurance.
 But even if you're not required to have collision and comprehensive insurance, a good rule of thumb is to ask yourself if you can afford to pay out-of-pocket to repair your vehicle or buy a new one if your vehicle is totaled.